lsp2610/lsp2610/README.md

 - I am planning on next learning web development, including HTML/CSS/Javascript, expect to see projects of this nature in the coming months!

-- My hobbies include watching football and playing Fantasy Football.
+- My hobbies include watching football and playing games such as Fantasy Football, Football Manager and Poker.

 ------